Whatsapp Icon

 Is gastric cancer curable?

 When detected early, the chances of successfully treating gastric cancer are higher.
-The prognosis depends on the stage of cancer, overall health of the patient, and how well the cancer responds to treatment.
+The prognosis depends on the stage of the cancer, the overall health of the patient, and how well the cancer responds to treatment.

 For more detailed information and support, it is important to consult healthcare professionals who specialize in gastric cancer.